viet34tqc/notebook/interview.md

 ## Should we set props value as initial state

 <https://vhudyma-blog.eu/react-antipatterns-props-in-initial-state>
-This is anti pattern because `useState` hook initializes the state only once - when the child component is rendered.
+This is anti pattern because `useState` hook initializes the state only once - when the child component is rendered for the first time.
 So, the state in child component will not be updated when prop value from parent updates

 ## React Portal